Remember June 6, 1944… Remember one million Canadians in uniform, making a decisive contribution to the Allied Victory…

-Preserving the gifts of valour and freedom for future generations, the Juno Beach Centre presents an online museum of the Canadian war effort.
+Preserving the gifts of valour and freedom for future generations, the Juno Beach Centre presents an online museum of the Canadian war effort, complete with in-depth articles on the people and events that make up Canada’s contribution in the Second World War.

 In September 1939, Canada declared the state of war.
 Standing up for its allies and summoning all its human, industrial and financial resources in an ongoing war effort, Canada mobilized the mightiest military force in its history.
 At sea, on land and in the air, Canada was involved in the great campaigns that led to the fall of the German Reich and brought back peace.
 Events recalls the highlights of the Second World War as experienced by Canadians.